srujanarao/Price-Scraping/README.md

 :question: Questions
 ---
 1. In IT Vendor portal, should we consider Batch Price or Retail Price ?
 2. In [www.cdw.ca](https://www.cdw.ca/) site, 9PXM(Tower and Rackmount) SKUs cannot be found in the search bar.
-So, is the final price supposed to be the mimimum price fetched among [www.pc-canada.com](http://www.pc-canada.com/) and [www.cendirect.com ](http://www.cendirect.com/) only ?
+So, is the final price supposed to be the mimimum price fetched among [www.pc-canada.com](http://www.pc-canada.com/) and [www.cendirect.com ](http://www.cendirect.com/) only?
 3. Inconsistent Search Results in [www.cendirect.com ](http://www.cendirect.com/)

 :golf: Next Steps